What I Wish People Understood About Life With Ulcerative Colitis

 Looking OK does not equal feeling OK

 Yes, my gastrointestinal tract causes a lot of the symptoms, but the fact that IBD is an immune-mediated disease means that it can affect a lot more of our bodies.
-We might suffer with joint pain, eye issues, skin issues, and chronic fatigue, and many other random things!
-Fatigue is such a hard thing to handle, or explain to people.
+We might suffer from joint pain, eye issues, skin issues, chronic fatigue, and many other random things.
+Fatigue is such a hard thing to handle or explain to people.

-IBD can also lead to mental health strains such as anxiety, but they can also lead to depression, isolation, stress, and even PTSD.
+IBD can also lead to mental health strains such as anxiety, but it can also lead to depression, isolation, stress, and even PTSD.

 Lacking body confidence can also be a problem.
 That might be because someone has had surgery, or it might be that we just feel unattractive because we’re constantly on the toilet!
 Sometimes, it’s just hard to appreciate your body when it’s causing you so much struggle.

-If we are asking for changes to a menu item, or taking an age to choose what to eat, it’s because we have limitations.
+If we are asking for changes to a menu item, or taking a while to choose what to eat, it’s because we have limitations.
 Things that make our symptoms worse.

-We’re not being fussy, we’re am looking after ourselves!
-Worst case scenario is a hospital admission because we have eaten something we shouldn’t have, so we would really prefer to avoid that!
+We’re not being fussy, we’re looking after ourselves.
+The worst-case scenario is a hospital admission because we have eaten something we shouldn’t have, so we would really prefer to avoid that.

 IBD treatment can be really rough

 Because IBD is immune-mediated, the treatment usually aims to alter our immune response in some way.
-Things like steroids can help get the disease under control quickly, but the side effects can be awful; mood swings, acne, weight gain, insomnia, to name a few!
+Things like steroids can help get the disease under control quickly, but the side effects can be awful: mood swings, acne, weight gain, and insomnia, to name a few.

 Some of us have to self-inject at home, which can be a difficult thing to do and come to terms with.
 Some of us have infusions, which can be very disruptive to our lives.

-Altering our immune responses often makes us more susceptible to suffering badly from bugs which might affect a healthy person very little.
+Altering our immune responses often makes us more susceptible to suffering badly from bugs that might affect a healthy person very little.

-The overlap in symptoms are abdominal cramps, changes in bowel habits, and bloating.
-But IBS has nothing to do with a faulty immune response, it doesn't lead to surgery, it doesn’t come with extra-intestinal manifestations, and it’s usually manageable by diet and medication to ease intestinal spasms.
+The overlap in symptoms is abdominal cramps, changes in bowel habits, and bloating.
+But IBS has nothing to do with a faulty immune response; it doesn't lead to surgery, it doesn’t come with extra-intestinal manifestations, and it’s usually manageable by diet and medication to ease intestinal spasms.

-Some of us live with shortened digestive tracts; with or without a stoma.
-This might mean that we will forever have problems with absorption, what food we can eat, blockage risk, and other complications.
+Some of us live with shortened digestive tracts, with or without a stoma.
+This might mean that we will forever have problems with absorption, what food we can eat, blockage risks, and other complications.

 We’re probably not "fine"